hmslima/sambahsacompletegrammar/sambahsa.md

 **They gave me a message:** we have one more element in this sentence, it's the indirect object.
-We can easily recognize the subject, which is “they”, but which one is the direct object and which one is the indirect objetct?
-Remember, the direct object is that directly suffers the action; what is being given, the person or the message?
+We can easily recognize the subject, which is “they”, but which one is the direct object and which one is the indirect object?
+Remember, the direct object is the one that directly suffers the action; what is being given, the person or the message?
 The message!
 The direct object is “a message”.
-The indirect object is that is *beneficed* by the action, which is being *indirectly* affected by the verb, which in this case is “me”.
+The indirect object is that is *beneficed* by the action, which is being *indirectly* affected by the verb, which, in this case, is “me”.
 Look the sentences below:

 **I've sent you the documents –** “I” (subject), “you” (indirect object), “documents” (direct object)